ghi-electronics/Docs/hardware/legacy_products/intro.md

 # Producing Legacy Products

 GHI Electronics is the engineering and the manufacturing behind all its products.
-While some products have been made legacy and not recommended for new designs, the can still be produced.
+While some products have been made legacy and not recommended for new designs, they can still be produced.
 There may be a required minimum order quantity.

 We understand the seriousness of the need for a decent product longevity and availability.
 Please [contact us](https://www.ghielectronics.com/contact) directly to discuss ways to fulfill your immediate needs and also to discuss the upgrade options.